a7t0fwa7/SymProcSleuth/README.md

 # SymProcSleuth

 SymProcSleuth is a C implementation of the `SymProcAddress` function, which is an alternative to the `GetProcAddress` function for retrieving the address of a function within a module.
 This implementation is based on the original C++ code from the [SymProcAddress repository](https://github.com/MzHmO/SymProcAddress/blob/main/SymProcAddress/main.cpp) by MzHmO.
+Special thanks to MzHmO for the original C++ implementation of `SymProcAddress`, which served as the basis for SymProcSleuth.

 ## Differences and Enhancements